JoeyStanley/jekyll-for-designers/index.md

 ## What am I up to right now?

-As of May 1, 2023, I am…
+As of May 19, 2023, I am…

 <!--Teaching-->

-👨🏻‍🏫 Getting read to teach African American English in May--June.
+👨🏻‍🏫 Teaching African American English in May--June.

 <!--Research-->

+📖 Excitedly reading through the brand new submissions to a volume I'm co-editing (with Peggy Renwick & Monica Nesbitt).

 <!--🗒️ Writing a paper with a student on Idaho English. -->